Chetana16032002/parallax-website/README.md

 # parallax-website

-This is a fun front-end website includes parallax scrolling effect where background of a website scrolls at a slower pace than the foreground.
+This is a fun front-end website includes parallax scrolling effect where background of the website scrolls at a slower pace than the foreground.
 This is done using javascript